LDNGuide

 The Pakistani canteen-style restaurant in Whitechapel is a straightforward spot with a short menu that ranges from homemade samosas to chicken tikka, to curries, daal, biryani, and naans.
 The chicken tikka, whether on a plate or in a roll, is particularly delicious.
 That said, the meat biryani—a mountainous plate of moist rice mixed with flaking pink beef—is pretty fantastic too.

-Andu is a homely Ethiopian cafe in Dalston where the only decision to make is to go alone or with a friend.
-The sampler platter is the only thing on the menu and you order it for one or for two—large or larger, basically.
-Either way, you’ll be eating moreish spiced yesimir wot (lentil stew), crunchy gomen (greens), and a load of other bits to be mopped up with perfectly tart injera or rice.
+Andu is a homely Ethiopian cafe in Dalston where the only decision to make is to go alone or with friends.
+Decide between a platter with rice and perfectly tart injera, or just injera, and order large or larger.
+Either way, you’ll be eating moreish spiced yesimir wot (lentil stew), crunchy gomen (greens), and a load of other bits to be mopped up.

 West